WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/DeterministicBuildGuide.md

 ## 2. Reproduce builds

 You can see the list of Wasabi releases here: https://github.com/zkSNACKs/WalletWasabi/releases.
-Please note that each release has a git tag assigned.
-It is useful in the following instructions:
+Please note that each release has a git tag assigned, which is useful in the following instructions:

 ```sh
 # The following command downloads only a single git branch.
 However, you can clone whole repository, which is bigger, if you like.